KyCodeHuynh/Hail/README.md

 ### Closing the Connection

 TODO: How do we close the connection?
 A CLOSE flag in the header?
 We could have a set of control codes in that case.

+TODO: What error do we give back if the client tries to send more but the server closed the connection?

+TODO: What error do we give back if the server tries to keep responding, but the client closed the connection?